Date of birth: 1940

 Although sweet, the Brandon Group’s landmark victory the previous year was short-lived.
 Those contractors that had signed collective agreements soon found themselves excluded from the residential high rise projects, as apartment developers hired the many non-unionized construction companies still available.
 Facing bankruptcy, many of the small contractors broke their contracts with the Brandon unions and went back to their exploitative ways, which their unemployed unionized workers begrudgingly accepted.
 By the spring of 1961, union officials calculated that their members were owed $500,000 in wages.
 The only way to confirm their previous gains, Irvine and Zanini decided, was to launch another even larger illegal strike.

 On the morning of May 29, 1961, the Scottish-Italian duo led a rally at Brandon Hall attended by over 4,300 workers, most of whom had to stand on the parking lot and listen to the speeches blasted through speakers.
 After the meeting ended, about 200 “flying squads” roamed metropolitan Toronto carrying over 2,000 strikers bent on closing down every apartment construction project in the region.
 So began the Brandon Union Group’s second illegal strike.
 This time around, the residential union alliance counted with the support of 60 labour leaders from the commercial and industrial unions of the Toronto Building Trades Council, including the Laborers’ Local 183’s Gerry Gallagher.
-Their involvement turned this into a near-general strike, with work stoppages in the building of the subway, the Malton Airport extension, the Gardiner Expressway, the sewer system, and other industrial and commercial projects.
-The unions’ international offices also contributed funds to the strike committee, including donations received from Italian-American union members across the United States.
+Stefanini expressed his opposition to Zanini’s and Irvine’s illegal methods and program, and thought important for Local 183 to keep away, but still Gallagher asked him to help for the sake of the workers. [*1] Their involvement turned this into a near-general strike, with work stoppages in the building of the subway, the Malton Airport extension, the Gardiner Expressway, the sewer system, and other industrial and commercial projects.
+The international unions’ head offices also contributed funds to the strike committee, including donations received from Italian-American union members across the United States.
 The tactics used during this strike were similar to the previous year, yet more violent, leading to numerous confrontations between strikers, contractors, and non-unionized workers, involving bricks, stones, pieces of wood, and even an axe being used as projectiles.
 The bloody results of these battles were reported on the front pages of Toronto’s dailies.
 As a result, public opinion, which had been unequivocally on the side of these immigrant workers the year before, was now more ambivalent about their demands and tactics.

 This time, developers, organized as the Toronto Builders Exchange, were prepared to face the unions’ offensive by providing financial support to any member company that resisted the workers’ demands.
 The Metropolitan Home Builders Association (MHBA) also counted with the support of the Ontario Minister of Labour Charles Daley, who, on June 2, stated his willingness to force the illegal strikers back to work should the builders request it.
 By this point, the strike had reportedly stopped the building of 20,000 housing units.
 Intimidated by the unions’ show of strength, the MHBA, led by H. P. Hyatt, asked the federal Minister of Immigration Ellen Fairclough, on June 7, to deport those Italian immigrants who engaged in violence on the picket lines.
 The minister rejected this suggestion.
 But the ever-present fear of deportation among newcomers grew as a result.
 Ultimately, Hyatt’s strategy backfired, as more members of the public began to criticize the builders for their threats.

 Besides intimidating strikers, these mass arrests also placed a heavy financial burden on the unions’ treasuries, which had to pay for their members’ hefty bails.
 On June 9, prompted by the strike’s quick and widespread escalation, Premier Leslie Frost offered the unions a “peace plan” that included: the creation of a temporary arbitration board; the appointment of more government inspectors to investigate labour standards violations; and the appointment of a royal commission inquiry.
 Despite having agreed to end the strike in a private meeting with Frost, Irvine did not follow through and the strike continued.
+In Stefanini’s view, his harsh sentence was a payback for Irvine’s reversal.
 On June 22, Irvine and Zanini suspended the “flying squads” and told the strikers to “keep your hands in your pockets” so to avoid further violence and bad publicity.
 Four days later, the Brandon Union Group and the Toronto Building Trades Council shut down every construction project in the city for twenty-four hours and held a solidarity rally at the CNE Grandstand, attended by more than 17,000 workers and a list of prominent labour leaders.
 The Toronto Telegram labour reporter Frank Drea called it “the greatest rank and file rally in the history of the Canadian labor movement.”
+At this rally, Gallagher spoke of Stefanini’s case and demanded his immediate release.
 The following day, June 27, Frost appointed the labour lawyer H. Carl Goldenberg to lead the Royal commission on Labour-Management Relations in the Construction Industry.

 The strike dragged on for another three weeks, seriously straining the strikers’ livelihood and weakening their resolve.
 It was then that the many private contributions made by the strikers’ wives became most apparent.
 Besides their traditional contributions as homemakers, wage-earning women became the “breadwinners” during the length of this strike, some taking waged work in Canada for the first time.
 According to Irvine, one of the reasons holding up a settlement with the employers were the amount of money they owed for past grievances.
 Many commercial workers began breaking rank and voted to return to work, against the wishes of its union leaders.
 This weakened the industry-wide threat of a general strike, which the Toronto Building Trades Council tried to salvage by running sympathy strikes in various sectors.
 In response, contractors filed court injunctions against the leaders of these illegal work stoppages, especially Gallagher’s Local 183.
 Meanwhile, in an effort to re-gain the upper hand, Irvine and Harold Weller, of the Wood, Wire, and Metal Lathers union, travelled to Miami to meet with Jimmy Hoffa, the infamous leader of the International Teamsters’.
 On July 6, the Scotsman convinced Hoffa to order Toronto’s Local 230, which represented cement-truck drivers, to not cross the picket lines.